MintXeido/SkyAutoMusic-Peppermint/releases/crescendo/1.0 beta 1/README.txt

 Instructions:
 -------------

-1. Ensure you have the latest Python installed (Minimum version: 3.12.7) on your system.
+1. Ensure you have the latest Python installed (Minimum version: 3.12.7 or 3.9) on your system.

 2. Ensure you have Steam and Sky: Children of The Light installed on your system.